-Editor's note: This is part 1 in Smart Cities Dive's series on the future of U.S. high-speed rail.
+Editor's note: This is Part 1 in Smart Cities Dive's series on the future of U.S. high-speed rail.
+Part 2 delves into each of the high-speed rail projects under construction or being planned in the U.S. Part 3 examines the challenges to creating a national high-speed rail network.

 In just four years, trains traveling nearly 200 mph could whoosh passengers between the entertainment capital of Las Vegas and the 2028 Summer Olympics in Los Angeles.
 “When that starts to happen, people all across the country will say, ‘Why can't we have this closer to where I live?’” said U.S. Transportation Secretary Pete Buttigieg in an interview.